 Paleontologists have long been intrigued by the process of fossilization.
 After all, it’s sort of a miracle for any animal to be preserved for tens of millions of years.
 Only one bone in a billion ends up in the fossil record.
 This means a dinosaur has a better chance of winning the Mega Millions jackpot than being fossilized.
 Let’s travel back in time and discover how these prehistoric beasts become fossils.

 When people think about fossils, they usually think about dinosaur bones or teeth.
 But fossils are more than just a bunch of bones.
 A fossil refers to anything that proves an ancient organism was once alive.
 So this includes their eggs, nests, trails, feeding marks, poop, and other traces.

 But here’s the catch: the word ancient here does not refer to any old organism.
 The preserved remains or traces should be more than 10,000 years old.
-Because dinosaurs lived around 230 million years ago, any evidence of their existence is considered fossils.
+Because dinosaurs lived around 230 to 65 million years ago, any evidence of their existence is considered fossils.

 We can also say that the world’s most recent fossils are the giant sloths, mastodons, mammoths, and saber-toothed tigers that went extinct between the Late Pleistocene and the early Holocene.
 All man-made objects are artifacts and not fossils.

 Any preserved body part of a dinosaur is a body fossil.
 This includes bones, teeth, horns, claws, bone plates (osteoderms), and skin impressions.

 Trace fossils are a record of dinosaurs’ lifestyles and behavior.
 They’re helpful to scientists because a dinosaur’s anatomy cannot tell everything about their day-to-day activities, including what went in or out of their bodies.

 Bromalites are any former food items associated with the digestive tract of a fossil animal.
 These trace fossils tell us what dinosaurs ate and how they digested their food.
 Examples of bromalites include: